If you have made it to this page it’s because we have asked you to, or, you are interested in spinal rehabilitation and core stability

 Rehab is an essential part of your recovery process.
-By strengthening, and more importantly, developing stability in your back, rehab helps prevent reoccurrence of your problem.
-Rehab involves specific exercises for your condition.
-These should be tailored to your own unique problem and may be shown to you by one of our practitioners (this is an area that our Sports Injury Therapists are all really strong on).
+By strengthening, and more importantly, developing stability in your back, rehab helps prevent re-occurrence of your problem.
+Rehab involves specific exercises for your condition which should be tailored to your own unique problem.
+They should be shown to you by one of our practitioners (and this is an area that our Sports Injury Therapists are all really strong on).
 However, the most important part of Spinal Rehabilitation is improving your core stability and this is covered here:

-Now, we’ll admit that a vast amount of rubbish is spouted about core stability, especially by those poorly trained blokes you sometimes meet in gyms.
-For many of them the terms ‘core function’, ‘core strength’, and ‘core stability’ have simply become chants delivered with no real understanding of what the words really mean.
+Now, we suggest that a vast amount of rubbish is spouted about core stability, especially by those poorly-trained gym staff you some times meets.
+For many of them the terms ‘core function’, ‘core strength’, and ‘core stability’ have simply become chants delivered with no real understanding of what they really mean.
 However, you will, every now and then, bump into one of them who has a profound understanding of these concepts and, if this is the case, ‘bind them to you with hoops of steel’.

 In our opinion the guru on core stability is man called Prof Stuart McGill.
-His lectures we’ve attended and books we’ve devoured, and we would argue that he is the leading researcher in the world on back stability.
-To give you a feel for what you are up against he talks about the following:
+We’ve attended his lectures and read his books and we would argue that he is the leading researcher in the world on back stability.
+Now, to give you a feel for what you are up against he talks about the following:

 The unstable spine

 To give you an idea of why injuries occur whilst doing what seem to be easy tasks, such as bending over to shave or picking up the kids, Prof McGill uses the concept of an unstable spine.
-Bending over puts a relatively massive load through your low-back, a bit like like lifting a plank up by the thin end.
-His spectacular, and spectacularly painful, research shows that these daily tasks can cause your spine to ‘buckle’ if your spine isn’t working well or is unstable.
+Bending over puts a relatively massive load through your low-back.
+This is similar to lifting a plank up by the thin end.
+His spectacular, and spectacularly painful, research shows that these daily tasks can cause your spine to ‘buckle’.
+This happens if your spine isn’t working well or is ‘unstable’.
 This buckling causes joint injury, tissue irritation and loads of pain.
-What causes this to happen is a momentary dip in neural activation of some of the deep intervetebral muscles, leading to a slight uncontrolled rotation in one of the loaded spinal segments.
-His solution to this is to train the deep muscles to “stiffen the spine against buckling” and improve its stability leading to a stable spine, like this:
+What causes this to happen is a momentary dip in neural activation of some of the deep intervetebral muscles.
+This causes a slight uncontrolled rotation of one of the loaded spinal segments.
+This causes joint injury leading to pain.
+His solution to this is to train the deep muscles to “stiffen the spine against buckling”.
+This improves its stability leading to a stable spine, like this:

 The stable spine

-All your bones in your spine have to be able to move and they are brilliantly made to keep you upright as well as move about.
+All your bones in your spine should be able to move and they are brilliantly designed to keep you upright as well as move about.
 They all have an inherent ‘joint stiffness’ because of the way they are designed, their joint capsules and their surrounding ligaments.
 Additionally, local muscles are able to control stability of these joints by coordinated muscle co-activation.
 So, for us at C1, what we have to do is take your spine from the unstable to the stable point.